gludington/conditional-visibility/README.md

 ## Usage

 ### Conditions
-**Conditional Visibility** works by adding new conditions to the conditions panel, for Invisible, Obscured, and In Magical Darkness
+**Conditional Visibility** works by adding new conditions to the conditions panel, for Invisible, Obscured, In Magical Darkness, and Hidden (not shown here)
 ![Conditions Panel](https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/support/conditions.png)

+If a token is Hidden, a stealth roll will be automatically made, and a currently ugly prompt will allow you to change the value before closing.

-When a token has one of these conditions, it can only be seen by a token with the proper senses configured in their Vision panel
+When a token has one of these conditions, it can only be seen by a token with the proper senses configured in their Vision panel, or, in the case of Hidden, if their passive perception exceeds that of the stealth roll.

 ![Vision Panel](https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/support/visionControls.png)

 Put it together, it looks like this (click to play on YouTube):